-Criterion Standard Instructions Е 1 Not Applicable / De Minimis Effect: If there are no lands with significant ecological value associated with the facility, document and justify this (e.g., describe the land use and land cover within the project boundary).
-Document that there have been no Shoreline Management Plans or similar protection requirements for the facility.
+Criterion Standard Instructions Е 2 Agency Recommendation: Provide copies or links to any agency recommendations or management plans that are in effect related to protection, mitigation, or enhancement of shoreline surrounding the facility (e.g., Shoreline Management Plans).
+Provide documentation that indicates the facility is in full compliance with any agency recommendations or management plans that are in effect.
 E PLUS Bonus Activities: Provide documentation that the facility has a formal conservation plan protecting a buffer zone of 50% or more of the undeveloped shoreline that the facility owns around its reservoirs and river corridors In lieu of a formal conservation plan, provide documentation that the facility has established a watershed enhancement fund for ecological land management that will achieve the equivalent land protection value of an ecologically effective buffer zone of 50% or more around undeveloped shoreline.